drizuid/drizuid.github.io/content/posts/2017-02-13-srst-cme-cme-nightmare.md

 I jumped on to the switch, shut/no shut the phone and boom, registered.
 Well shit.
 So I ask, why is this optional setting required?
 As it turns out, when you use fast track configuration, CME sees the phone as a third party device and thus, requires authentication.
 Well, I don't want to authenticate, why is the 8800 series line not supported in CME10.5 but 7800 series is?
 TAC had no clue and suggested upgrading.

 Adventure part2
 OK, ISR 4331, I can upgrade to CME 11.0, 11.5, or 11.6.
-As you can see on this link, we have specific IOS requirements to enabled specific CME versions.&nbsp;[CME Compatibility Matrix](http://web.archive.org/web/20190907085127/http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/requirements/guide/33matrix.html) Well, after perusing cisco's IOS options for an ISR 4331, I had 2 options, stay where I was on CME 10.5 or upgrade to a non-cisco recommended code base to get 11.5.
+As you can see on this link, we have specific IOS requirements to enabled specific CME versions.
+[CME Compatibility Matrix](http://web.archive.org/web/20190907085127/http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/requirements/guide/33matrix.html) Well, after perusing cisco's IOS options for an ISR 4331, I had 2 options, stay where I was on CME 10.5 or upgrade to a non-cisco recommended code base to get 11.5.
 Obviously, we're upgrading.

 I pull the file down, and scp it over to the router